-The development strategy followed so far has largely replicated pre-conflict economic structures, formal and informal, and followed the exigencies of the development partners led by the international finance institutions, in turn reflecting the dictates of the few key donors in the country.
+The development strategy followed so far has largely replicated pre-conflict economic structures, formal and informal.
+It has followed the exigencies of the development partners led by the international finance institutions, in turn reflecting the dictates of the few key donors in the country.
 Over 40% of the State's budget is provided by external partners.
 The recent boom in the extractives sector created a bubble for a two-year period in which the country was touted as the fastest growing economy in the world (22 - 25% GDP growth).
-In fact, this was a onetime spike resulting from the investment and operations of two large iron ore mines.
-Paradoxically, the collapse in commodity prices has spurred a more broad based approach with start-ups in agriculture and the services sectors showing some promise as recent investments begin to yield fruit.
-Nevertheless the private sector continues to be primarily informal while incoherent policies sometimes even contradictory, limit the expansion and productivity of formal businesses.1 The binding constraints to Private Sector growth have been identified as the poor state of the energy infrastructure.
-To this must be added, the enormous costs of doing business.
+In fact, this was a one-time spike resulting from the investment and operations of two large iron ore mines.

+Paradoxically, the collapse in commodity prices has spurred a more broad-based approach with start-ups in agriculture and the services sectors showing some promise as recent investments begin to yield fruit.
+Nevertheless, the private sector continues to be primarily informal while incoherent and sometimes even contradictory policies limit the expansion and productivity of formal businesses (Wennmann, Luiz & Ganson, 2017).
+In addition to the poor state of the energy infrastructure discussed above must be added the enormous costs of doing business.
 In this regard, the country is ranked 162 out of 168 countries by the WEF (2016).
-Internal studies by the IGC and others point to bureaucratic bottlenecks not unconnected with corruption, inefficiencies in production flows, frequent changes in policies, and limitations imposed by size of operations as curtailing the contribution of the private sector to overall development.
+Internal studies by the IGC and others point to bureaucratic bottlenecks not unconnected with corruption, inefficiencies in production flows; frequent changes in policies; and limitations imposed by size of operations as curtailing the contribution of the private sector to overall development.

-What is not so clear from the current development strategies is the evidence of transformation and diversification to the economy, so essential to enable a rebound from shocks.
-There are many new laws in place that could provide the framework required but some are hardly implemented and others incoherent with other policies.
+What is not so clear from the current development strategies is the evidence of transformation and diversification of the economy, so essential to enable a rebound from shocks.
+There are many new laws in place that could provide the framework required, but some are hardly implemented and others incoherent with other policies.
 Political patronage is often at the root of inefficiencies, just as impunity continues to prevail because of political connections.
-In sum there is a real danger of reproducing the same economic structure that preceded the conflict unless a reform programme can be launched aimed directly at redressing some of these problems.
-Such a programme can best, if not only, be formulated by a non-partisan group.
+In sum, there is a real danger of reproducing the same economic structures that preceded the conflict unless a reform programme can be launched to redress these problems.